-This Help site has an entire section dedicated to articles about orders (actions, order types, etc.).
+This Help site has an entire section dedicated to orders.

-Sellercloud’s Reports Module is a powerful feature offering a rich source of data that enables you to analyze your business performance, such as sales performance, inventory, profits, etc.
+Sellercloud’s Reports Module is a powerful feature offering a rich source of data, which allows you to analyze your business performance, such as sales performance, inventory, and profits.

-- The Reports FAQs can answer your general questions about using the Reports module, including the meaning of your results.
+- The Reports FAQs can answer your general questions about using the Reports module and help you analyze your results.